InfiniteZeroFoundation/.github/profile/README.md

 - Build apps that connect your users to the AI commons.
 - Users benefit automatically — smarter recommendations, better predictions, personalized insights.
 - Every interaction feeds back to the shared models, so your app **grows smarter with the global network**, without users ever seeing the protocol.
+- Your app earns a share of network fees — generating revenue while your users' data stays entirely in their hands.

 ### ⚡ Why This Matters